USS Sigsbee: 1944

 In April, Sigsbee patrolled the entrance to Humboldt Bay until the 26th when she screened a convoy to Cape Cretin.
 After patrolling in the Guadalcanal area for several weeks, Sigsbee joined TU 53.1.14 to take part in the Marianas campaign.
 The destroyer bombarded the Guam beaches during the period 16 to 18 July as well as covering the underwater demolition teams (UDTs) on the beaches.
 She then joined the picket screen and remained off Guam until 3 August.
 Sigsbee returned to Humboldt Bay for a month and then joined TF 77, proceeded to Morotai Island, North Moluccas, and provided fire support for the landings on Cape Podangi in mid-September.

 Sigsbee returned to Humboldt Bay and was assigned to TF 78.
-The force sortied on 3 October for the assault and landings on Leyte, P.I., on the 20th.
+The force sortied on 3 October for the assault and landings on Leyte in the Philippines on the 20th.
 After the invasion of Leyte, the destroyer sailed for San Francisco and an overhaul, arriving there on 15 November 1944.
 Sigsbee was back in Pearl Harbor on 19 January 1945 and then sailed for Ulithi where she joined TF 58, the Fast Carrier Task Force.